firstmiddlelast/tiled-extensions/README.md

 * The map, exported as `map.js`.
 Only the first tileset is used, so if your map relies on multiple tilesets, this will not work.
 * The `map.html` from this repository

-Once this is all set, just open the `map.html` file in your browser, it should display your map.
+Once this is all set, just open the `map.html` file in your browser, it should display your map tile layers (object layers are not displayed).